-- Screen 1 is always enabled and is the original input channel stream. - Screen 2 is a copy of the input channel.
+- Screen 1 is always enabled and is the original input channel stream.
+It may be cropped. - Screen 2 is a copy of the input channel.
 It may be cropped and positioned differently.
 It does not reduce the bandwidth.

 Screen enable